lucapette/website/content/writing/a-few-words-about-hiring.markdown

 ---
 categories:
-- leading
+  - "engineering management"
 date: "2016-07-18T00:00:00Z"
+description:
-description: I literally hate the way our industry does the hiring.
+  I literally hate the way our industry does the hiring.
 It's time to talk about it.
 keywords: hiring, development, juniors
 title: A few words about hiring